Should You Learn the Segovia Scales?

 Some people (and you know who you are!) simply refuse to touch anything that is not a “real” piece of music, and don’t even feign interest in technique work of any kind.

-If you’re going to be this way, at least find some etudes or pieces that have a variety of scale passages within them, and work on those passages in isolation (I like to call this “taking them over to the workbench”.)
+If you’re going to be this way, at least find some etudes or pieces that have a variety of scale passages within them (Spanish Guitar Music has plenty to offer), and work on those passages in isolation (I like to call this “taking them over to the workbench”.)

 Focus on some other aspect of technique